 Right to ObjectCandidate can object to processing based on legitimate interestMust cease unless compelling grounds exist

-Here's the practical challenge: if a candidate sends a Subject Access Request, can your team actually find all the places their data lives?
+Consider the practical challenge: when a candidate sends a Subject Access Request, can your team actually find all the places their data lives?
 Their resume in your ATS, notes in your CRM, messages in your team inbox, scoring data in your AI screening tool, records in your interview scheduling platform.
 Many recruiting teams discover their data is scattered across a dozen systems with no single view.

 Build a data map before a request comes in, not after.
 Identify every system where candidate data is stored, who has access, and how to export or delete records from each one.
 The 30-day clock starts when you receive the request - not when you figure out where the data sits.